rymane/katacoda/python-project/step1.md

 Binary search takes an array, a start, an end and the number to search for as an input.
 It returns the index where the number is found if it exists in the array, otherwise it returns -1.
 You can read more about binary search [here](https://www.geeksforgeeks.org/binary-search/).

-Let's run the code and see that it compiles:
+Run the code and see that it compiles:

 `python3 binarySearch.py`{{execute}}